Bad Credit Remortgage

 A typical example might be that you have a CCJ that’s coming up to three years old next month.
 It might be worth waiting one more month before seeking a remortgage, to qualify for a better mortgage product.

-As mortgage advisors, we’ll help you understand what products you’ll be eligible for and what will be the best approach.
+As mortgage advisors, we’ll help you understand what products you’ll be eligible for and what will be the right approach.
 Waiting a few months could mean a big difference in the mortgage product you’ll qualify for.

 How do I apply for a remortgage with bad credit?